alexandrei64/100SwiftUI/RockPaperScissors/README.md

 ## 📝 Notes

-Built a Rock Paper Scissors game that uses a pretty simple UI with text views with some custom font modifiers.
+Built a Rock Paper Scissors game that uses a pretty simple UI with text views and some custom font modifiers.
 I've tried to make use of the emoji support offered by Swift in order to build the buttons with a ForEach loop.

 ## 🏆 Challenges